zhannamatuzak/lizard-my-pet/README.md

     def __str__(self):
         return f"Experience {self.body} by {self.user}, petname: {self.pet_name}, size: {self.size}cm"

-    def number_of_likes(self):
-        return self.likes.count()
 ```

 - [X] C - Site users can create their own experiences (comments) using a validated form on each blog post.
 - [X] R - Site users can read shared experience (comments) from other users.
-- [X] U - Site users are able to update/edit their shared experiecnes (comments) using a form, and can like a shared experience (comments), updating the details and analytics for each shared experience.
+- [X] U - Site users are able to update/edit their shared experiecnes (comments) using a form.
 - [X] D - Site users are able to delete their shared experiences (comments).

 ---